Anglican Church of Australia: History

-Sectarianism in Australia tended to reflect the political inheritance of Britain and Ireland.
-Until 1945, the vast majority of Roman Catholics in Australia were of Irish descent, causing the Anglo-Protestant majority to question their loyalty to the British Empire.
-The Australian Constitution of 1901 provided for freedom of religion.
-Australian society was predominantly Anglo-Celtic, with 40% of the population being Anglican.
-It remained the largest Christian denomination until the 1986 census.
+In the early years of the 20th century the Church of England transformed itself in its patterns of worship, in the internal appearances of its churches, and in the forms of piety recommended by its clergy.
+The changes represented a heightened emphasis on the sacraments and were introduced by younger clergy trained in England and inspired by the Oxford and Anglo-Catholic movements.
+The church's women and its upper and middle class parishes were most supportive, overcoming the reluctance of some of the men.
+The changes were widely adopted by the 1920s, making the Church of England more self-consciously "Anglican" and distinct from other churches.
+Controversy erupted, especially in New South Wales, between the politically liberal proponents of the Social Gospel, who wanted more church attention to the social ills of society, and conservative elements.
+The opposition of the strong conservative evangelical forces within the Sydney diocese limited the liberals during the 1930s, but their ideas contributed to the formation of the influential post-World War II Christian Social Order Movement.

+The church remained the largest Christian denomination until the 1986 census.
 After World War II, the ethnic and cultural mix of Australia diversified and Anglicanism gave way to Roman Catholicism as the largest denomination.
 The number of Anglicans attending regular worship began to decline in 1959 and figures for occasional services (baptisms, confirmations, weddings and funerals) started to decline after 1966.
-In recent times, the Anglican and other Christian churches of Australia have been active in ecumenical activity.
-The Australian Committee for the World Council of Churches was established in 1946 by the Anglican and mainline Protestant churches.
+In recent times, the Anglican and other Christian churches in Australia have been active in ecumenical activity.
+The Australian committee for the World Council of Churches was established in 1946 by the Anglican and mainline Protestant churches.
 The movement evolved and expanded with Eastern and Oriental Orthodox churches later joining and by 1994 the Roman Catholic Church was also a member of the national ecumenical body, the National Council of Churches in Australia.

 Since 1 January 1962 the Australian church has been autocephalous and headed by its own primate.
 On 24 August 1981 the church officially changed its name from the Church of England in Australia and Tasmania to the Anglican Church of Australia.

 Although the Book of Common Prayer remains the official standard for Anglican belief and worship in Australia, An Australian Prayer Book (AAPB) was published in 1978 after a prolonged revision of liturgy.
 Another alternative service book, A Prayer Book for Australia (APBA), was published in 1995.